20 of the Most Expensive Steaks You Can Order and 1 You Can't

 Where: Nobu Dallas

-Nobu prices its high-grade Kobe at $36 an ounce, with a four-ounce minimum.
-That means the $144 is just for a 4-ounce steak, while a more common 8 ounce serving would be close to $300.
+Nobu prices its high-grade Kobe at $39 an ounce, with a 4-ounce minimum.
 You can either have it grilled or set aflame directly at the table, or you can protect your investment and have it cooked in back.

 Bone-In Tomahawk Ribeye, BR Prime in Biloxi, Mississippi